-MEDEA was a torchy, sinister & dramatic electric-jazzy-folk-rock band from Philadelphia PA, featuring singer/lyricist Irene Lambrou, Grammy-winning pianist/guitarist/producer Pat Robinson, guitarist Tony Winkler, bassist Rich Curtis & drummer Pat Domanico.
+MEDEA was a torchy, sinister & dramatic electric-jazzy-folk-rock band from Philadelphia PA, featuring singer/lyricist Irene Lambrou, Grammy-winning composer/pianist/guitarist/producer Pat Robinson, guitarist Tony Winkler, bassist Rich Curtis & drummer Pat Domanico.
 Since its inception in 1999, Medea was graced by the talents of many other players, including bassist Glenn Marrazzo, drummers Bob McKeown & Shane Fogelman, and guitarists Michael Ghantt, John Gorbe & Bill Monach.
 Over the years, MEDEA made three well-received albums of original music.
-MEDEA has been on hiatus since 2013, while its last members pursue other projects.

 “MEDEA IS A COMPLEX BEAST.
 It’s got progressive rock on its mind, a torch-song heart, and the guts of a hard-driving rock band.